 As 2021 wrapped up, the company completed several smaller transactions.
 In the latter part of the year, L3Harris divested four microwave technology operations, including ESSCO, Narda-MITEQ, Electron Devices, and Narda Microwave-West.

 With assets reduced by the previously targeted 10 percent, L3Harris announced a new alignment and organization of core businesses in early 2022.
 Going forward, the company has shifted from four to three focused segments: Integrated Mission Systems, Space and Airborne Systems, and Communication Systems.
 With this new structure in place, the company can focus on fine-tuning the various pieces to increase synergy and revenue opportunities.

 Forecast International’s Defense & Aerospace Companies, Volume I – North America service includes coverage of over 100 key U.S. and Canadian primes and their subsidiaries.
 Each of the 39 reports contains data on recent programs, mergers, and joint ventures.
 Among the notable corporations covered are OEMs such as Boeing, Lockheed Martin, Raytheon Technologies, and General Dynamics.
 Also featured are Tier I and Tier II contractors such Pratt & Whitney, Honeywell, Parker Hannifin, and Spirit AeroSystems.
-Pricing begins at $2,495, with discounted full-library subscriptions available.
 Click here to learn more.